MediaComem/comem-archidep/ex/minesweeper-deployment.md

   be restarted so that the program is reloaded into memory as a new process).

-The [project's README][readme] explains how to do all of this except restarting the Systemd service, which you can easily do with `sudo systemctl restart <service>`.
+The [project's README][readme] explains how to do all of this except restarting the systemd service, which you can easily do with `sudo systemctl restart <service>`.
 You should run the appropriate commands in your `post-receive` hook script.

-> :gem: In the automated deployment exercice, it is mentionned that the
+> :gem: In the automated deployment exercise, it is mentioned that the
 > application will no longer work after changing the path to the repository in
 > the nginx configuration.
 In the case of the Minesweeper application, it will
 > continue to work, because the application serves its static files on its own,